 - –––, 2002, Philosophy of Science and Race, New York: Routledge.

 - –––, 2011, The Ethics and Mores of Race: Equality after the History of Philosophy, Lanham, MD: Rowman and Littlefield.

 - –––, 2015, White Privilege and Black Rights: The Injustice of U.S. Police Racial Profiling and Homicide, Lanham, MD: Rowman and Littlefield.

-- Race: Are we so different?, educational webiste project of the American Anthropological Association
+- Race: Are we so different?, educational website project of the American Anthropological Association

 - Race: The Power of an Illusion, PBS website associated with the California Newsreel documentary